Akuewuru/geo-glossary/README.md

-# geo-glossary
+# Nelson`s Mole-geo-glossary
-A simple Jekyll-powered glossary for blockchain, Web3, and land-tokenization terms.=Nelson`s
+A glossary for blockchain, and  Web3,  terms